 Denis Shapovalov has an impressive CV which is constantly growing.
 Although it may be in juniors, a Grand Slam is still a Grand Slam.
 Last year Shapovalov captured the Wimbledon Junior title, beating some very good players along the way including Stefanos Tsitsipas and Alex De Minaur (both of whom are currently top 200 players in the world).
 This victory at SW19 catapulted him into the eyes of the tennis world as a potential future star of the sport.
 Just a few weeks later he secured the biggest win of his career at the time in front of his home fans in Toronto.
 An electric atmosphere charged up Shapovalov as he shocked Nick Kyrgios – then the world #19 – in the first round.
 His run ended in a straight sets defeat to Grigor Dimitrov in the next round, but he certainty was not overawed.

 The ATP Challenger Tour is tough and rigorous.
-The draws are often packed with rising stars, experienced veterans and even former top players who have stumbled down the rankings.
+The draws are often packed with rising stars, experienced veterans, and even former top players who have stumbled down the rankings.
 If you get through a Challenger draw you know you are in good form.
-In March this year 17 year old Shapovalov captured his first Challenger title in Drummondville as an unseeded player.
-In the semi finals Denis defeated fellow Canadian teenager Felix Auger-Aliassime.
+In March this year, then-17-year-old Shapovalov captured his first Challenger title in Drummondville as an unseeded player.
+In the semifinals he defeated fellow Canadian teenager Felix Auger-Aliassime.
 The pair are in fact really close friends and will surely be big rivals on court in the future.
-The final was a simply emphatic performance from Shapovalov as he beat Bemelmans for the loss of five games.
+The final was a simply emphatic performance from Shapovalov as he beat Ruben Bemelmans for the loss of five games.

 Exciting Style of Play